qtan-tran/roara-oa-policies/qa/QA_ROADMAP.md

 - **M2**: CI workflow and pytest suite (month 6).
 - **M3**: First cross-country QA comparison (month 12).
 - **M4**: Public QA reports auto-generated (month 18).

-This roadmap should be reviewed quarterly and updated as new needs or collaborations arise.